aws-amplify/amplify-cli/packages/amplify-migration-tests/Readme.md

-# Amplify CLI E2E tests
+# Amplify CLI Migration tests

 This packages contains migration tests that are run in CircleCI to ensure that changes do not break an existing amplify project created with an older version of the cli